OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_414.rst

 Upgrading from OpenNebula 4.14.x
 =================================

-This guide describes the installation procedure for systems that are already running a 4.14.x OpenNebula.
+This section describes the installation procedure for systems that are already running a 4.14.x OpenNebula.
 The upgrade will preserve all current users, hosts, resources and configurations; for both Sqlite and MySQL backends.

 Read the :ref:`Compatibility Guide <compatibility>` and `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula 5.0.